Solanine: Biosynthesis

 Solanine is a glycoalkaloid poison created by various plants in the genus Solanum, such as the potato plant.
 When the plant's stem, tubers, or leaves are exposed to sunlight, it stimulates the biosynthesis of solanine and other glycoalkaloids as a defense mechanism so it is not eaten.
 It is therefore considered to be a natural pesticide.

 Though the structures of the intermediates in this biosynthetic pathway are shown, many of the specific enzymes involved in these chemical processes are not known.
 However, it is known that in the biosynthesis of solanine, cholesterol is first converted into the steroidal alkaloid solanidine.
 This is accomplished through a series of hydroxylation, transamination, oxidation, cyclization, dehydration, and reduction reactions.
-The solanidine is then converted into solanine through a series of glycosylation reactions catalyzed by specific glycosyltransferases.
+Specifically, solanidine formation involves sequential hydroxylation, transamination, and cyclization reactions.The solanidine is then converted into solanine through a series of glycosylation reactions catalyzed by specific glycosyltransferases.

 Plants like the potato and tomato constantly synthesize low levels of glycoalkaloids like solanine.
 However, under stress, such as the presence of a pest or herbivore, they increase the synthesis of compounds like solanine as a natural chemical defense.
 This rapid increase in glycoalkaloid concentration gives the potatoes a bitter taste, and stressful stimuli like light also stimulate photosynthesis and the accumulation of chlorophyll.
 As a result, the potatoes turn green, and are thus unattractive to pests.
 Other stressors that can stimulate increased solanine biosynthesis include mechanical damage, improper storage conditions, improper food processing, and sprouting.
 The largest concentration of solanine in response to stress is on the surface in the peel, making it an even better defense mechanism against pests trying to consume it.